shenjian74/window-mover/README.md

 # window-mover

-Forked from [pmb6tz/windows-desktop-switcher](https://github.com/pmb6tz/windows-desktop-switcher) and [Depau/swin](https://github.com/Depau/swin), to minimally reproduce some desirable i3/sway-like behavior on Windows.
+Use autohotkey to minimally reproduce some desirable i3/sway-like behavior on Windows.
+Forked from [pmb6tz/windows-desktop-switcher](https://github.com/pmb6tz/windows-desktop-switcher) and [Depau/swin](https://github.com/Depau/swin).

 - Switch to virtual desktops 1-9 using `⊞-#` and backfill # of desktops if needed
     - Press the hotkey for the same virtual desktop you are already on to switch back to the previous one